Kumar Galhotra

-Kumar Galhotra (born December 1965) is an Indian-American entrepreneur who is chief operating officer of Ford Motor Company.
-Previously he led Ford Blue, Ford's internal-combustion business.
-He previously served as the group vice president and president of Ford North America, from March 1, 2018.
-Before that, Galhotra was the group vice president of Lincoln (2014-2018) and chief marketing officer for Ford Motor Company (2017-2018).
+Kumar Galhotra (born December 1965) is an Indian-American businessman, widely known as the chief operating officer of Ford Motor Company.

+Previously Galhotra led Ford Blue, Ford's internal-combustion business and prior to that served as the group vice president and president of Ford North America, from March 1, 2018.
+From 2014-2018, Galhotra was the group vice president of Lincoln and chief marketing officer for Ford Motor Company (2017-2018).
 Previously he was Vice-President of Engineering at Ford Motor Co.
 He joined Ford in 2012 having worked for Mazda in Japan.

 Galhotra completed his education at the University of Michigan–Dearborn, where he gained a bachelor of science in mechanical engineering.